MetOffice/lfric-baf/doc/processing.rst

 by overwriting the corresponding steps, see :ref:`new_build_phase` for an example.

-The naming of the steps follow the Fab naming, but adds a ``_step`` as suffix to distinguish the methods from the Fab functions.
+The naming of the steps follows the Fab naming, but adds a ``_step`` as suffix to distinguish the methods from the Fab functions.
 Typically, an application will need to overwrite at least some of these methods (for example to specify the source files).
 This will require either adding calls to Fab methods, or just calling the base-class.
-Details will be provided in each section.
+Details will be provided in each section below.

 ``grab_files_step``
 ~~~~~~~~~~~~~~~~~~~
 This step is responsible for copying the required source files
 into the Fab work space (under the source folder).
-The base class
+This method's template
-itself should not be called, it will raise an exception, since any
+in the base class should not be called, otherwise it will raise an exception,
-script must specify where to get the source code from.
+since any script must specify where to get the source code from.
 Typically,
 in this step various Fab functions are used to get the source files:

 ``grab_folder``
     Fab's ``grab_folder`` recursively copies a file directory into the fab
     work space.
 It requires that the source files have been made available
-    previously, e.g. either as a local working copy, or a checkout from
+    already, e.g. either as a local working copy, or a checkout from
-    a repository
+    a repository.

 ``git_checkout``
     Fab's ``git_checkout`` checks out a git repository, and puts the files
     into the working directory.

 ``svn_export``, ``svn_checkout``
-    Fab provides these two interfaces to svn, and similarly to
+    Fab provides these two interfaces to svn, and similar to
     ``git_checkout`` these will either export or checkout a Subversion
     repository.